Ruby / Ae / August 30th, 2113

 Please kill me, Reptilian overlords!
 Probe my ass first because like, that might be hot.
 But kill me after, please!

 The first body is of the stereotypical grandma type.
 She has a hunched back.
-She’s wearing a floral dress and floral purse whose designs look nothing alike, so I know her hair is graying and that she aggressively knows the cashiers of every thrift store in town.
+She’s wearing a floral dress and floral purse whose designs look nothing alike, so I know her hair is grayer than the Moon and that she aggressively knows the cashiers of every thrift store in town.
 I look up and see her face in my field of view.
-I’m on the ball: Her hair is dyed coal black, but clearly gray at the base of her head, and her skin is wrinkly and scattered with liver spots.
+I’m on the ball: Her hair is dyed coal black, but clearly gray at the base of her scalp.
+On top of that, her skin is wrinkly and scattered with liver spots.
 Good guess on my part, but that was easy.

 I reset my eyes and pick a harder target before the crowd leaves.
-This one’s wearing obviously male clothing, a gray wife beater and dirty sweatpants.
-I try to guess… completely shaved on the top?
-With a goatee or soul patch?
+This one’s wearing obviously male clothing, a white wife beater and dirty sweatpants.
+I guess… completely shaved on the top?
+With a goatee or soul patch of some kind?
 No, that’s too predictable.
 It’s early in the morning.
 It’s chilly out.
 That man doesn’t care what anyone thinks about him.
 He doesn’t think about his facial hair.
 Why would he?

 I look up and yesiree, a coarse five o’clock shadow that desperately needs to be put to a razor.
 I’ve gotten good at this game with only minimal permanent cataracts!
 Yes!